 This is a sweet craft that moms will love.
-Picture of children are glued to heart shaped flowers and arranged in a small pot or jar.
-Simplify it by just making a heart flowers without the pictures.
+Pictures of children are glued to heart-shaped flowers and arranged in a small pot or jar.
+Simplify it by just making heart flowers without the pictures.
 Click here for the templates and instructions.

 Easy Mother’s Day Bookmarks

 Are you looking for an easy Mother’s Day gift that your kindergarten class can make?
 These Mother’s Day bookmark gifts are super easy to set up.
 There is minimal preparation, and the children can do the majority of the activity with very little assistance.
 As an aside, I still use a bookmark my son made at school and gave me 25 years ago!
 Moms love these things!

 Use these free printable set of coupons to make a gift for Mom.
 They are easy to put together and make a very inexpensive gift.
 Each coupon has space for your kids to write in a special surprise just for Mom.
 There is also a sheet of suggestions to help students who are stuck for ideas.